-Today I want to talk about building a cohort analysis and looking at your customer acquisition costs.
+What is a cohort analysis and why should you look at your customer acquisition costs.
 At my old startup in the UK, we started to look at customer churn rates pretty early in our growth phase.

 The big reason we did this was because as we expanded across the United Kingdom.
 We wanted to understand how, and if, Lononders were different from other people in the UK who were buying our product.
 Our exceptional growth month over month, meant that understanding our customers and reducing churn was going to help us win against the 6 other startups competing in our space.
 Plus all the legacy businesses who were still around.
 Within our customer based, one area we looked at through churn is new customer acquisition.

 The saying is true, it’s easier and cheaper to keep a customer then it is to acquire a new one.
 While competitors focused on growth for growth’s sake and giving away deep discounts to sign up people.
 We wanted to focus on growing a profitable business and making sure we didn’t lose a customer for anything that was within our control.